Azure/AzureSqlBulkFailover/CmwOverview.md

 ## What is the maximum time that should be required for upgrade of any single database?

-The upgrade of most databases will require from one to three minutes.
-We are striving for an SLA of < 30 minutes.
+Our current goal is an SLA of < 30 minutes, although most most databases will require less than 5 minutes.
 We will be monitoring the system to collect data about performance under a variety of conditions, and we will look for opportunities to provide the most consistent experience.

 ## How can I have the system initiate scheduled failover for me, at a precise time?